franklinegit/alx-higher_level_programming/0x0B-python-input_output/README.md

 GitHub repository: alx-higher_level_programming
 Directory: 0x0B-python-input_output
 File: 3-to_json_string.py

 4. From JSON string to Object
 mandatory
+Score: 100.0% (Checks completed: 100.0%)
 Write a function that returns an object (Python data structure) represented by a JSON string:

 Prototype: def from_json_string(my_str):
-You dont need to manage exceptions if the JSON string doesnt represent an object. guillaume@ubuntu:~/0x0B$ cat 4-main.py
+You don’t need to manage exceptions if the JSON string doesn’t represent an object. guillaume@ubuntu:~/0x0B$ cat 4-main.py
 #!/usr/bin/python3
 from_json_string = __import__('4-from_json_string').from_json_string